Rates commonly found on sponsored research activities:

 Graduate Research Assistants – GRAs, TAs, and RAs

-All grant funded GRAs, TAs, RAs, and GAs must be given tuition and health insurance subsidy and are given an automatic out-of-state waiver.
+All grant funded GRAs, TAs, RAs, and GAs must be given tuition and are given an automatic out-of-state waiver.

 When building your budget, increase the subsidy by 5% for each subsequent year to account for inflation.